yinimini/Data-analytics-projects/README.md

 3) How do different classification models compare in terms of accuracy and efficiency?

-The project involved using a real dataset from European cardholders' transactions in September 2013.
-I implemented and trained two classification models: Decision Tree and Support Vector Machine (SVM).
-To see how well they did, I checked their training times, ROC-AUC scores, hinge loss metrics and confusion matrices.
+I used a real dataset from European cardholders' transactions in September 2013 and implemented and trained two classification models: Decision Tree and Support Vector Machine (SVM).
+To see how well the models did, I checked their training times, ROC-AUC scores, hinge loss metrics and confusion matrices.
 Spoiler alert: Snap ML was super fast in training time and just as accurate as Scikit-Learn!

 Dataset:[https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud]